 Choosing a favourite from Hawaii’s islands is a tough call.
-We have been to Oahu, Lanai, Maui, Molokai and Kauai as well and they are all beautiful and unique in their own way.
+We have been to Oahu, Lanai, Maui, Molokai and Kauai and they are all beautiful and unique in their own way.
 However, we have to admit to having a soft spot for the Big Island.
-Not only is it big, but much of it is less commercial than the other islands and the fact that it is home to a national park with an active volcano is simply phenomenal.
-Here are a few highlights from our most recent trip to the Big Island.
+Not only is it big, but much of it is less commercial than the other islands.
+Additionally, the fact that it is home to a national park with an active volcano is simply phenomenal.
+Here we present ‘The Best of Big Island’.

 Volcanoes National Park